What is Magnesium Sulfate (MgSO4)?

 MgSO4 is an inorganic salt with a chemical name Magnesium sulfate.
-It is also called Sulfuric acid magnesium salt or Magnesium sulfate anhydrous.
-It is commonly known as Epsom salt.
-It is a crystalline solid, that appears white in color and is odorless.
-It is majorly used as bath soak to get rid of sore muscles, to ease the pain of sprains and bruises, etc. It also helps in the removal of splinters and is quite effective.
+It is also known as Sulfuric acid magnesium salt or Magnesium sulfate anhydrous.
+It is commonly referred to as Epsom salt.
+Magnesium sulfate is a crystalline solid that has a white appearance and is odorless.
+It is majorly used as a bath soak to get rid of sore muscles, to ease the pain of sprains and bruises, etc. It also helps in the removal of splinters and is quite effective.

 Properties of Magnesium sulfate – MgSO4